Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 \subsubsection{Attention Module}

-Ju \emph{et al.}~\cite{ju2024yolov8,chien2025yolov8} propose YOLOv8-AM and apply it to pediatric wrist fracture detection, achieving impressive results.
-In this work, we adopt these improved YOLOv8 models to wildfire images captured by UAVs and further extend them to enable localize the fire sources.
+Ju \emph{et al.}~\cite{ju2024yolov8,chien2025yolov8} proposed YOLOv8-AM and applied it to pediatric wrist fracture detection, achieving impressive results.
+In this work, we adopt these improved YOLOv8 models to wildfire images captured by UAVs and further extend them to enable localization of the fire sources.
 Specifically, we employ three variants: YOLOv8+ResCBAM (ResBlock + CBAM), YOLOv8+ECA, and YOLOv8+SA.

 As illustrated in Fig.~\ref{fig:overall}, we integrate the attention modules into the Neck of YOLOv8.
 In particular, one attention module is added after each of the four C2f modules, with the specific module selected from ResCBAM, ECA, or SA, depending on the variant.